 Our members represent a diverse range of academic disciplines, including politics, history, English studies, law, philosophy, economics, and media and cultural studies.

 We also have members from non-academic backgrounds, including local councillors, policy researchers, research institute and think tank staff, and special advisers to the UK government.

 Sign up to become a member.

 Events and activities

-The network is committed to ideological diversity: we endeavour to represent a range of views at our events and our membership is politically diverse.
+The network is committed to ideological diversity and aims to represent a range of views at our events.

 Are you a journalist or media professional looking for an expert commentator or consultant?
 We have previously helped journalists, broadcasters and filmmakers access expertise on Thatcher, Thatcherism and British politics.
 Contact us or browse our People page to find the researcher you’re looking for.

 Follow us on Twitter to keep up to date with news and events.